Jenkins in Google Summer of Code 2018 Results

 For me personally the main takeaway is also to reduce direct involvement into the project as a mentor and technical advisor.
 Doing org administration, logistics and mentorship is not good from a bus factor PoV, and I believe I was pushing my vision too hard in few cases.
 Will do my best to prevent it next year.

-If you want to share your feedback and ideas, please reach out to us using the GSoC mailing list.
+If you want to share your feedback and ideas, please reach out to us using the forums.

 In order to improve GSoC organization in Jenkins, we have have created a GSoC Special Interest Group which will be running non-stop as other SIGs in Jenkins.
 The objective of the SIG is to organize GSoC, work with potential students/mentors, and to help students stay involved in the community after GSoC ends.
 In this SIG we will have monthly meetings to sync-up on GSoC.
 If you are interested to contribute, please join the SIG.